gh-doot/stratOS/README.md

 # stratOS
-A (much blue) fork of TerraOS that still lets you boot Linux-based operating systems from a RMA shim.
+A (much blue) fork of terraOS that still lets you boot Linux-based operating systems from a RMA shim.
 Hats off to r58Playz for the original, though.

 ![Image of terraOS bootloader](preview.png)